Does AvMed Insurance Cover Inpatient Alcohol and Drug Rehab Programs?

-AvMed Insurance for Addiction Treatment
+AvMed Insurance Coverage for Substance Abuse Addiction Treatment

 If you or a loved one is struggling with drug or alcohol addiction, you may need to seek out rehab programs in order to fully recover and overcome addiction.
 If you have health insurance, in many cases, the cost of attending rehab may be fully or partially covered under your plan.
 This means that you could get the care you need at little to no cost to you.

 If you live in Florida and have an AvMed health insurance plan, your drug and alcohol rehab may be covered, but the level of coverage can vary based on your specific plan.
 AvMed health insurance provides Medicare Advantage plans, employer-sponsored plans, and individual and family plans to approximately 290,000 Floridians.1

 It’s important to verify your benefits and coverage prior to entering rehab.
 You can confirm your benefits and other payment options with American Addiction Centers (AAC) or by calling the number on the back of your insurance card.